Nmap for Pentester: Host Discovery

 nmap –sn 192.168.1.108 --packet-trace --send-ip

-Host Discovery is considered to be the most primary step in Information Gathering which provides accurate results on active ports and IP addresses in a network.
+Host Discovery is the most fundamental step in Information Gathering.
+It provides accurate results regarding active ports and IP addresses in a network.

 TCP Flags